SoftUni/Programming-Basics-Book-Java-EN/chapter-09-problems-for-champions-part-2.md

 Let's examine the first two sub-problems for our algorithm.
 The first sub-problem concerns the way we read the commands until we reach the **"mall.Exit"** command.
 The solution that we previously saw uses a **`while-loop`**.
 The second sub-problem is to **access each symbol** of the command passed.
 Keeping in mind that the input data with the commands is a **`String`** type, the easiest way to access each symbol inside the strings is via a **`foreach` loop**.

-Here is how the code will look like when are using those two types of loops:
+Here is what the code will look like when are using those two types of loops:

 ![](assets/chapter-9-2-images/01.Passion-days-03.png)